-Art of Backpacking – This website is about…you guessed it…backpacking and it is an excellent resource for things to do and how to live cheaply.
+Art of Backpacking (now Art of Adventuring) – This website is about…you guessed it…backpacking, and it is an excellent resource for things to do and how to live cheaply.

 The Jungle Princess – Recently back from Costa Rica, Abby is the Queen of Las Vegas.
 She got me into Kim Kardashian’s birthday party.
 She’s as awesome in real life as she is on her blog.

-Johnny Vagabond– Wes’ writing is funny, witty, and clever.
+Johnny Vagabond – Wes’s writing is funny, witty, and clever.
 One thing I love about his blog is that he lists his expenses.
 Knowing how much places cost is an important part of travel and Wes lays it all out.

-Fluent in 3 Months – Benny, the Irish Polyglot, is a master at learning languages.
-He knows 7 languages fluently and travels every three months.
+Fluent in 3 Months – Benny, “the Irish Polyglot,” is a master at learning languages.
+He knows seven languages fluently and travels every three months.
 He is proof that anyone can learn a language.
-He’s currently back in Europe before preparing to go to The Philippines.
+He’s currently back in Europe before preparing to go to the Philippines.

 Bacon is Magic – First, I love bacon, so any other person who loves it enough to have it in her domain name is cool in my book.
 But the blog is also a great resource for getting by on shoestring budget in South America and learning how to make great local food.

 A Wandering Sole – Laura is my resident female travel expert.
-She spent time going around the world by herself visiting the Middle East, Africa, Europe, and Asia.
+She spent time going by herself to the Middle East, Africa, Europe, and Asia.

 As We Travel – Sofia and Nathan offer great travel tips, good advice, and funny stories for the road for young travelers.
 They are currently traveling Southeast Asia again.